olejorik/AlternatingProjections.jl/docs/src/index.md

 Some of these implementations are obvious, some look artificial, and might be improved later, with the overall goal not the efficiency, but closeness to the mathematical text.

 Consider, for instance, how you would explain to someone a method of alternating projections (see the previous chapter).
-By expalining it, you mention concepts of sets, then you mark some of them as feasible sets by requiring them to havsome properties, for instance, being convex.
+By explaining it, you would mention concepts of sets, then you would mark some of them as feasible sets by requiring them to have some properties, for instance, being convex.
 Then you would explain what is the projection operation and how is it related to finding the closest point in the convex set.
-Then you would introduce the broad class of the alternating projections, specifying that here you will use its variant sometimes named as POCS (projections on teh convex sets), and explain that the method proceeds iteratively and converges either to a feasible point or to a stable cycle of length 2 (for 2 sets).
+Then you would introduce the broad class of the alternating projections, specifying that here you will use its variant sometimes named as POCS (projections on the convex sets), and explain that the method proceeds iteratively and converges either to a feasible point or to a stable cycle of length 2 (for 2 sets).
-You would, most probably, mention that in practice the method is allowed to run for some fixed number of iterations or untill the points get close enough to each other.
+You would, most probably, mention that in practice the method is allowed to run for some fixed number of iterations or until the points get close enough to each other.

 In this informal explanation one can extract however several important formal or abstract concepts.
-These are of the feasible sets, convex sets as a particular case of feasible sets, conscept of projection operator, abstract concept of a feaiblity problem, and a concept of a method of alternating projections to solve it, with a particular subtipe POCS and maybe a supertype of absstract "algortihms".
+These are of the feasible sets, convex sets as a particular case of feasible sets, concept of projection operator, abstract concept of a feasibility problem, and a concept of a method of alternating projections to solve it, with a particular subtype POCS and maybe a supertype of abstract "algorithm".
-These absstract and particular concepts can be implemented in Julia as abstract and concrete types, but you might think why does ne need to do it, as the algorithm itself is quite straitforward to program in most languages.
+These abstract and particular concepts can be implemented in Julia as abstract and concrete types, but you might think why does ne need to do it, as the algorithm itself is quite straightforward to program in most languages.
 Well, the idea to do implement all the concepts in an abstract way has first of all the goal of generalisation.
 When you write these concepts on paper, it is helpful to see analogies and/or refer one problem to another class of the problems, so in the proof of some properties you might concentrate only on the proof of some small details specific to this type of problem.

 The same should work also in the programming languages, I hope.
-For instance, suppose you want now to explain to someone Gerschberg-Saxton algorithm for phase retrieval problem.
+For instance, suppose you want now to explain to someone Gerchberg-Saxton algorithm for phase retrieval problem.
-You might simply describe four simple steps of the algorithm, and it would remain some magic for your listener, or you can formulate it in the framework of feasibility problem, with sligtly different type of the feasible sets and slightly different projection operations.
+You might simply describe four simple steps of the algorithm, and it would remain some magic for your listener, or you can formulate it in the framework of feasibility problem, with slightly different type of the feasible sets and slightly different projection operations.
-With the same easyness it should be programmed -- we need just introduce another subtypes of the feasible sets and define the projection operation on them.
+With the same easiness it should be possible to be programmed -- we need just to  introduce another subtypes of the feasible sets and define the projection operation on them.
-And this is exactly wat the multiple dispatch feature of Julia does, so that's why I think it might be intersting to try to implement this in Julia.
+And this is exactly wat the multiple dispatch feature of Julia does, so that's why I think it might be interesting to try to implement this in Julia.
 One additional reason, with several algorithms already implemented in one package, it would be easier to make quick experiments, like what if we use this algorithm to that sort of problem?
-With proper hyerearceis of abstract types for the feasible sets and the methods for the problem solutions, its should be easy.
+With proper hierarchies of abstract types for the feasible sets and the methods for the problem solutions, its should be easy.

 ## Example of type hierarchy: `FeasibleSet`